aarpm433/m9/MERN_CodeBloggs_ForFrontend/MERN_CodeBloggs_ForFrontend/README.md

 None

 #### What, if any, ACTIONS is this wireframe responsible for?
+The login Wireframe has 2 buttons, are login button, and a link to redirect towards, the register page.
+The login buttons fetches logs you in while creating a session, since if you need to log in, it is without an active session.

+POST /session/login
+Parameters Name
+Body       email,password
+Sample Response:
+{
+    "id": "68b769fe5fdf07261272770c",
+    "first_name": "Aaron",
+    "last_name": "snow",
+    "auth_level": "admin",
+    "status": "J'aime la neige!"
+}
 ```
 ```
 ---

 ## CodeBlogg - Register

 #### What, if any DATA is required from the backend to render the wireframe?
+None

 #### What, if any, ACTIONS is this wireframe responsible for?
+This Wireframe is responsible for creating an account to use this platform POST /user/register
+Parameters Name
+Body       email,password, userData
+Sample Response:
+{
+    "status": "ok",
+    "data": {
+        "id": "68c432d5ea3fa6f196780c76"
+    },
+    "message": "User created successfully"
+}

 ```